Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 What Is the Estimated Value of Depo-Provera Cases?

 The value of a Depo-Provera lawsuit is difficult to determine at this stage because no cases have gone to trial or settled yet.
-The first pilot trial is scheduled for December 7, 2026.
-Many factors go into the value of each case, including:
+The first pilot trial, set for December 7, 2026, was placed on hold in June 2026 after the parties reached a settlement agreement.
+Many factors go into the value of each case, including the severity and grade of the meningioma; whether the plaintiff required surgery, radiation, or both; the permanency of injuries and neurological deficits; total medical costs; the duration of Depo-Provera use; the age of the plaintiff; and the venue where the case is litigated.

 We believe three key factors support higher settlement values compared to other mass torts: